Jordan · January

 Is January a good time to visit Petra?

 January is a workable month for Petra with tradeoffs.
-5-15°C, cool and often cloudy with a chance of rain. — Nights can be very cold.
+5-15°C, cool and often cloudy with a chance of rain — Can be quite cold, especially at night.

 What makes January worth visiting